samaralemos/gene_dosage_analysis/README.md

 The pipeline performs the following steps:

 1. Calculates A/G gene expression ratios for diads (tetraploid) and triads (hexaploid) using normalized expression values (e.g., TPM).
-2. Filters genes based on a minimum expression threshold of 0.5.
+2. Filters genes based on a minimum expression threshold.
+For tetraploid diads, a gene pair is only included if both the A-subgenome gene and the G-subgenome gene have expression values greater than or equal to 0.5.
+For hexaploid triads, all three genes (Am, At, and G) must be present in the expression dataset, and the sum of Am and At expression values (total A expression) and the G-subgenome expression value must each be greater than or equal to 0.5.
 3. Compares A/G ratios between ploidy levels using the Kruskal-Wallis test and Dunn’s post hoc test.
 4. Generates plots and statistical summaries.